tgraupmann/TAGENIGMA-Docs/Sails.md

 ![Leaderboard API](Sails/image-15.png)

-* Add records to the Leaderboard data by hitting the API create page.
+* Add records to the leaderboard data by hitting the API create page.
+More details are available on the page [Create a record](http://sailsjs.org/#/documentation/reference/blueprint-api/Create.html) in the `Blueprint API`.

 ```
 https://sailsdemo-tgraupmann.c9.io/leaderboard/create?name=timg&score=10